GoogleCloudPlatform/community/tutorials/developing-services-with-k8s.md

 To set up your laptop, you'll need to install a few basic components.

-First, we're going to want to install the `gcloud` and `kubectl` command line tool.
-Follow the instructions at [https://cloud.google.com/sdk/downloads](https://cloud.google.com/sdk/downloads]) to download and install the Cloud SDK.
+First, install the `gcloud` and `kubectl` command line tools.
+Follow the instructions at [https://cloud.google.com/sdk/downloads](https://cloud.google.com/sdk/downloads) to download and install the Cloud SDK.
 Then, insure `kubectl` is installed:

 ```
 % sudo gcloud components update kubectl